Updated: Apr 12 2022

 Cropped Image overlaid on the original file

-Pro Tip: Cropping and rotation is part of the professional workflow and amateurs and hobbyists alike should adopt the technique and make the most of the opportunity it affords us all.
-It’s very rare that the brief calls for an image that is the same aspect ratio (posh term for shape) as 35mm frame.
-There will often be “topping and tailing” of almost every image, to match the aspect ratio of the publication as can be seen in the illustration below:
+Pro Tip: Cropping and rotation are part of the professional workflow and amateurs and hobbyists alike should adopt the technique and make the most of the creative opportunity it affords us all.
+It's very rare that the brief calls for an image that is the same aspect ratio (posh term for shape) as the 35mm frame.
+There will often be "topping and tailing" of almost every image, to match the aspect ratio of the publication or poster as can be seen in the illustration below:

-Vogue Magazine Cover compared to 36×24 aspect ratio of a 35mm frame
+Vogue Magazine Cover compared to 36x24 aspect ratio of a 35mm frame

 "Newbies should take these opinions with a pinch of salt."

 Cameras have, and always will be, incrementally better.
 Making direct comparisons about functionality is to entirely miss the point.
-Bad information and received wisdom abounds.
+Unfortunately, bad information and received wisdom abounds online.

 More often than not shooting with less speed is a good thing, not a bad thing.
+By that I mean you slowing down and considering your shots.
+Not slowing down the functions on the camera.
 Any value that a shot has stands and falls on the subject and the composition first and foremost.
-If you own a Sony camera I can assure you that you do not need faster auto focus.
-It’s fit for purpose, and some!
-And, as for pixels, the very worst Sony camera very probably exceeds your needs, if you are starting out.
+If you own a any Sony camera I can assure you that you do not need faster auto focus.
+It's fit for purpose, and some!
+And, as for pixels, the very oldest and least specified Sony Alpha camera very probably exceeds your needs, if you are starting out.
 Yes, more pixels are almost always better, but not required.
+And this applies to Nikon and Canon users too.

 "Well, that's all well and good if you are a professional, but I don't have a client, I only shoot for me.
 So I get it right in camera."